 A 2015 winner of an Ernst von Siemens Musikstiftung Composer Prize, Christian is enjoying a prolific career with an array of commissions from prestigious institutions.
-Upcoming projects include the completion of the orchestral cycle Time and Eternity for Konzerthausorchester Berlin (conducted by Christoph Eschenbach), as well as commissions for the Arditti String Quartet (premiered at the Paris Philharmonie in January 2020), Birmingham Contemporary Music Group (with Neue Vocalsolisten to be premiered in Spring 2021), and the Ligeti String Quartet (Books III and IV of the Songbooks cycle).
-In addition, Christian is currently developing a project initiated by the Royal Opera House, together with director and dramaturg Patrick Eakin Young, and writer Deborah Pearson.
+Upcoming projects include the completion of the orchestral cycle Time and Eternity for Konzerthausorchester Berlin (conducted by Christoph Eschenbach), as well as commissions for the Arditti String Quartet (premiered at the Paris Philharmonie in January 2020), Birmingham Contemporary Music Group with Neue Vocalsolisten, and the Ligeti String Quartet (Books III and IV of the Songbooks cycle).
+In addition, Christian is currently developing an opera project together with director and dramaturg Patrick Eakin Young, and writer Deborah Pearson.

 Recent years also saw the premieres of: ‘Eternity in an hour’ for the Vienna Philharmonic Orchestra (conducted by Christian Thielemann) as part of its Bruckner Symphony cycle in April/May 2019, ‘Inner Landscapes’, a set of pedagogical piano pieces, written for the 2019 Orléans Concours International Brin d’Herbe, ‘Eternal Return’ for the hr-sinfonieorchester (conducted by Michał Nesterowicz) to celebrate Breitkopf & Härtel’s 300th anniversary in January 2019, ‘Zwischen den Sternen’ for Ensemble Recherche and premiered at Ultraschall Berlin in January 2019, ‘Man Made’ with soprano Anu Komsi and the Philharmonia for the ‘Music of Today’ series in May 2018, ‘Aimless Wonder’ by the Münchener Kammerorchester and ‘Remnants’ for Opera Erratica, both in June 2017, ‘In the Midst of the Sonorous Islands’ composed for the participative CONNECT project, which was performed around Europe by the London Sinfonietta, Ensemble Modern, Ensemble Remix and Ensemble Asko-Schönberg during Autumn 2016; ‘Lahara’, a work for percussion sextet, celebrating the opening of the new Asian Arts Theatre in Gwangju, Korea, in November 2016, as part of a project curated by Unsuk Chin; ‘Open to Infinity: a Grain of Sand’ (a co-commission from the Lucerne Festival and the BBC PROMS for Pierre Boulez’s 90th birthday subsequently shortlisted for the 2016 RPS Awards); ‘Layers for Love’ (recorded by Klangforum Wien and subsequently performed by Tokyo Sinfonietta, Octandre Ensemble and Ensemble Modern) and ‘Sympathetic Resonance’ (recorded by the Orchestre National de France for the Radio France programme, Alla Breve).
 During 2014 Mason focused on vocal music developing ‘Somewhere Between Us…’ for amplified vocal quartet and Paetzold contrabass recorder at LOD Muziektheater, Ghent, with Silbersee and Tom Beets; ‘Reunion’, one part of the opera Triptych produced by Opera Erratica, and ‘Unseen Seasons’, his first choral score, premiered by the Tokyo Philharmonic Chorus.
 In 2013 ‘Isolarion: Rituals of Resonance’ was performed as part of his Lucerne Festival Academy residency under the guidance of Pierre Boulez and ‘The Years of Light’ was commissioned by the Tanglewood Festival of Contemporary Music (Artistic Director: Pierre-Laurent Aimard).
 ‘Noctilucence’, which was first performed by the Britten Sinfonia in 2009 in the UK and repeated in France, Poland and Switzerland, received its US premiere in Chicago by the Talea Ensemble in October 2017.